cloudevents/spec/cloudevents/working-drafts/xml-format.md

 attributes and an associated media type.

-* The [Batch](#5-xml-batch-format) section describes how multiple CloudEvents may be packaged into a single XML document.
+* The [Batch](#5-xml-batch-format) section describes how multiple CloudEvents can be packaged into a single XML document.

 ### 1.1.
 Conformance